How to use Postman when testing .NET Core WebAPI actions with FromBody and FromForm attributes

 We are going to see different scenarios of binding while we test against a .NET WebAPI and try to answer the question “why my action is not getting called when everything is set up in Postman?”.

 Create a new .NET Core Web project and pick the API template.
-You will get the standard ValuesController with a number of actions which perform CRUD operations.
-We only focus on the POST operation and we want to test the following actions with Postman.
+You will get the standard controller with a number of actions which perform CRUD operations.
+We only focus on the POST operation and we test the following actions with Postman.

 The demo POCO class